Bounding Radon numbers via Betti numbers: Technique

 \subsection{The induction}

 \begin{proof}[Proof of Proposition \ref{p:ccm}] We proceed by induction on $\dim K$, similarly as in \cite{hb17}.
 If the reader finds the current exposition too fast, we encourage him/her to consult \cite{hb17} which goes slower and shows motivation and necessity of some ideas presented here.
-Note however, that our current setup is much more general.
+Note however, that our current setup is more general as it works for an arbitrary \emph{closure space} (for definition see Section \ref{ss:convexvsclosed}).
+In the following text we repeatedly use that a simplex (as a face of an abstract simplicial complex) is given by its set of vertices.
+We thus implicitly identify a simplex with its set of vertices (and vice versa).